When you’re looking for ways to grow your business, you could do worse than using tried and tested upselling or cross-selling techniques.

 1. Test your pitch on your most loyal customers

-We have always maintained that one of the benefits of building up great working relationships with customers is that you can help each other out sometimes.
+One of the benefits of building up great working relationships with customers is that you can help each other out.
 This is one of those times.
 Work out what you’d like to offer your customers in terms of a cross-sell or upsell offer, and then try it out on your trusted few.
 Get valuable, honest feedback about what you’re offering and then you can adjust accordingly.

 2. Offer an incentive or discount